zurustar/xylitol4/design.md

 layer owns its own goroutine and exchanges work exclusively through buffered queues so that they remain independently testable.

+## Source Layout

+The recent refactor split the proxy into one file per architectural layer to make the responsibilities easier to audit:

+- `proxy.go` – public façade that wires channels, starts goroutines, and exposes the queue-based API to callers.
+- `transport.go` – pure transport logic that clones messages, normalises `Content-Length`, and moves datagrams between the network-facing queues and the transaction layer.
+- `transaction.go` – RFC 3261 server/client transaction state machines together
+  with helper utilities for managing branches, CSeq parsing, and generating synthetic responses.
+- `transaction_user.go` – stateless proxy behaviour that mutates SIP headers, allocates new branches, and chooses the correct direction when forwarding messages.

+Each file only exports constructors and lifecycle helpers for its respective layer, which keeps the layering boundaries explicit and mirrors the structure outlined below.

 ## Layered Architecture

 The proxy is exposed through the `Proxy` type.
 Constructing a proxy wires three